 Most customers expect convenience stores to be stocked with a wide assortment of products.
 Track your inventory at least once a day and replenish it as needed.
 If you want to succeed, you should never be out of stock; short-stocked items mean missed sales and lost customers.

-Therefore, it’s important to understand good inventory management practices to avoid dealing with excess inventory, stockouts, or dead stock.
+Therefore, it’s important to understand good inventory planning practices to avoid dealing with excess inventory, stockouts, or dead stock.
 This is also why it is imperative that you use appropriate inventory management software.
 Do not hesitate to think outside the box and bring in a wider array of products.
 You never know what might grab a customer’s attention!

 Keep Checkout Simple